 Since its inception in 1983, the National Federation of Municipal Analysts (NFMA) has been at the forefront of efforts to improve the disclosure of credit and market risks facing analysts and investors in the taxable and tax-exempt municipal bond markets.
 The NFMA is an organization of over 1,300 members, primarily research analysts, who evaluate credit and other risks of municipal securities.
 These individuals represent mutual funds, insurance companies, broker/dealers, commercial banks, and rating agencies, among other stakeholders.
 The NFMA's disclosure efforts have addressed broad areas of concern, ranging from industrywide topics to detailed work on specific credit sectors.
-Some of this work has been recognized by other industry associations and by various regulatory bodies.
+Some of this work has been communicated to members of Congress and federal regulatory agencies, and it has been recognized by other industry associations and by various regulatory bodies.
 An amicus brief filed by the NFMA with the US Supreme Court in re Davis v Kentucky was cited by the Court in support of their decision in that case.
 For further information on continuing efforts to improve municipal disclosure, please refer to the "Disclosure Guidelines" and "Position Statements" in the "Publications" section of the NFMA's website (www.nfma.org).